 Dr Ragit Varia FRCPConsultant acute medicine, Mersey and West Lancashire Teaching Hospitals NHS Trust

-Speaker(s): Dr Tom Knight, Dr Molly Bradbury, Dr Vicky Price
+Speaker(s): Dr Tom Knight, Dr Molly Bradbury, Dr Vicky Price FRCP

 Dr Tom Knight